 - Understand where their role in achieving your organization’s goals

 - Understand their role in building customer relationships

-Outline the goal of each lesson and work backward to develop a lesson that teaches that objective.
+Outline the goal of each lesson and work backward to develop training materials that teaches that objective.

 Define who your “students” are